15 Different Types of Yoga and Their Benefits

 15. KATONAH Yoga

-The history of Katonah Yoga is credited to Nevine Michaan, the founder of Katonah Yoga® in New York.
-Developed in the 1980s, Katonah Yoga is a unique blend of traditional yoga, Chinese medicine, and Taoist philosophy.
+Katonah Yoga was founded by Nevine Michaan in New York.
+Developed in the 1980s, it’s a unique blend of traditional yoga, Chinese medicine, and Taoist philosophy.
 Michaan, drawing inspiration from her background in yoga and extensive studies in Chinese medicine, sought to create a method that integrates physical alignment with mindfulness and mental clarity.

 Katonah Yoga focuses on using props and specific geometric shapes to promote physical alignment and balance.
 The practice also emphasizes the concept of “building space” in the body, helping practitioners release tension, improve mobility, and create a deeper connection with their breath.